- Super User

 - DISASTERS exceed the capability of all the county's resources combined and require assistance from the state and federal government.

 Some of the hazards that Beaver County could potenially result in a Major Emergency or Disaster include: Severe Thunderstorms | Tornados | Flooding | Winter Storms | Excessive Heat | Drought | Earthquakes | Utiliy Outage | Terrorism | Chemical Spill | Etc.

 - Preparedness includes planning, training, evaluating and improving procedures before a disaster occurs.
 This could include things like writing an evacuation plan, preparing sand bags in advance, strengthening partnerships, etc. While emergency management staff coordinates preparedness on behalf of the county, it is everyone’s responsibility to participate.
-You might consider visiting an online Emergency Response website such as 20 to Ready, conducting a home hazard hunt, developing emergency kits for your family and pets, etc.
+You might consider visiting an online Emergency Response website such as Be Ready Utah, conducting a home hazard hunt, developing emergency kits for your family and pets, etc.